jclutton/DSMC/README.md

 ## DISCLAIMER

-The consort diagrams in this project only support two group interventions.
-Only the CTCAE 5.0 classification is supported for adverse event reporting.
-You will need an API token to your REDCap project.
+- The consort diagrams in this project only support two group interventions.

+- Only the CTCAE 5.0 classification is supported for adverse event reporting.

+- You will need an API token to your REDCap project.

+- Not all tables output to the powerpoint

+- There must be data in the REDCap database.
+If the project is missing data in key spots, the code will throw an errorl

 This project has not been thoroughly tested and might not work easily for your needs.
 It will require small updates to code and it might